XRPLF/xrpl-dev-portal/content/references/rippled-api/admin-rippled-methods/logging-and-data-management-methods/can_delete.md

 # can_delete
 [[Source]<br>](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/CanDelete.cpp "Source")

-With `online_delete` and `advisory_delete` configuration options enabled, the `can_delete` method informs the rippled server of the latest ledger which may be deleted.
+The `can_delete` method informs the `rippled` server of the latest ledger version which may be deleted when using [online deletion with advisory deletion enabled](online-deletion.html#advisory-deletion).
+If advisory deletion is not enabled, this method does nothing.

 _The `can_delete` method is an [admin method](admin-rippled-methods.html) that cannot be run by unprivileged users._